hycap-academy/AITanks/instructions.md

 |self.robot.ram()|rams your enemy.Your distance must be less than 10 away. | takes 10 energy points | rams the enemy for 5-15 points of damage.
 This will also cause 0-5 points of health damage to you|
 |self.robot.dropBomb(enemy) |launches a bomb to where your enemy is located. |40 energy points |Does 5-20 points of health damage.|

+### Persistent Data

+You can store data into an array using the following: self.robot.memo.append(distanceToEnemy)

+You can retrieve the last piece of data stored in the array by using: self.robot.memo[len(self.robot.memo)-1]